finsberg/IN1910_H21/book/docs/info/lectures.md

 # Lectures

-First lecture is Tuesday August 24th in OJD Simula.
+There are two lectures each week (with the exception of Week 41), at
-The lectures will be held physically in OJD Simula as well as digitally at Zoom.
+* Tuesdays 12:15-14:00
-In addition, we will record the lectures at upload the recording to the course website.
+* Thursdays 12:15-14:00

-However, note that changes in the format of the lectures might change during the semester due to the pandemic situation.
+Lectures are held physically in OJD Simula as well as digitally on Zoom.
+In addition we will record the Zoom lecture (i.e., screen grab + audio) and upload to the course website.

-More info will come closer to the start of the semester.
+Please note that the format of lectures can change during the semester due to the pandemic situation.
+Please pay attention to messages given on the course website.

 ## Lecture Plan